katdoesmaths/katdoesmaths.github.io/_pages/MathsComm.md

 Throughout my PhD at the SAMBa CDT, University of Bath, we were encouraged to collaborate with eachother extensively, and aid the training for the newer cohorts of students.
 Through this I developed a series of training courses perfect for PhD students, and coupled my SciComm career to develop training sessions for broader maths communication for academic audiences.
 The sessions I currently offer include:
 * How I learned to stop worrying and love the 'Comm (Getting started with Maths Communication)
 * Websites and Online presence for academics
-* Poster design for academic conferences
+* Poster design for academics
 * Speaking at academic conferences
+* How to run hybrid events
+*